How to buy the best built-in oven

 We've found Best Buy ovens for less than £270

-Some pricy ovens do an expert job of cooking, as well as offering premium extras such as steam cooking or self-cleaning.
+Some pricey ovens do an expert job of cooking, as well as offering premium extras such as steam cooking or self-cleaning.
 But we've also tested models costing nearly £1,000 which do a worse job of cooking than ovens costing less than half as much.
 Our in-depth testing roots out the most accurate and efficient ovens, that are also easy to use and clean.
 See our top picks by heading to our round up of the best built-in ovens.

-What type of oven do I need?
+What type of oven do you need?

 You won't always have a choice over whether you go for an electric or gas oven, as this can depend on the fuel options available in your home.
 Similarly, unless you are buying a new oven when redesigning your kitchen, the size you choose will be limited by the space you have available.

-Below, we explain the pros and cons of each to help you decide if you want to make a more radical change or simply replace like for like.
+Below, we explain the options and their pros and cons to help you decide if you want to make a more radical change or simply replace like for like.

 Electric ovens vs gas ovens

-Electric ovens are much more popular these days.
+Electric ovens are the most popular type.
 Whether you want a single or a double, you'll find plenty to choose from.
-Built-in gas ovens by contrast are becoming less common.
+Built-in gas ovens are harder to find these days.
 Only a few manufacturers offer them as part of their range, so your choice will be more limited.

 In general, we find that electric ovens do better in our tests.
-We measure how well heat is distributed through an oven's cavity - an important predictor of reliable cooking results - and have found that the best electric ovens beat top gas ovens at spreading heat evenly.
+We measure how well heat is distributed through an oven's cavity - an important predictor of reliable cooking results - and have found that the best electric ovens beat the best gas ovens at spreading heat evenly.

 On the plus side, gas ovens can be cheap to buy and run, and there are some decent ones out there.
 So if you've got gas installed, and don't want the hassle and expense of going electric, don't despair.
 You can compare gas ovens using our built-in oven reviews.